Discover Greenland : Nature (Biodiversity / Fauna & Flora)

 Among herbivores, the reindeer (caribou) is the best known.
 The word "caribou" comes from North America and means "the shoveler", as it clears snow with its antlers.
 Its migrations cover up to 1,200 km, from Paamiut on the west coast to the north.
 The population varies greatly, but is now stable.
 They are raised in the south for their meat.

 A very ancient animal, the muskox was only found in the far north of Greenland.
-It measures 2.10 m in length and 1.45 m in height.
+It is 2.10 m long and 1.45 m high.
 They live in herds of around fifteen individuals.
 The Inuit used to prey on loners, spinning their wool(quviut), and the Greenlandic name umimmak means "the animal with fur like a beard".
 No taller than 1.20 m at the withers, they have long, warm, silky hair and forward-curving horns.
 Despite its name, the musk ox is actually related to goats.
 Whalers called it "musk" because they didn't appreciate its flesh.
 The species was on the brink of extinction in the 1960s: it has now been re-introduced in several places, particularly near Kangerlussuaq, around the airport, where it can be hunted.
 You can observe them on an Albatross safari or sample them on your plate at the delicious Roklubben restaurant.
 They have also been reintroduced to the Thule region, Disko Island and Uummannaq.
-Projects for specialized farms on the west coast are underway to provide a supply of (non-imported) meat, although it seems that musk oxen adapt very poorly to life in captivity.
+Projects for specialized farms on the west coast are underway to provide a supply of (non-imported) meat for slaughter, although it seems that musk oxen adapt very poorly to life in captivity.

-As we move deeper into the country, we also see wolves, foxes and hares, all described as arctic or polar, with their immaculate white coats in winter, as well as ermines and lemmings, the latter quite similar in appearance to our voles.
+As we move deeper into the country, we also see wolves, foxes and hares, all described as arctic or polar, with immaculate white coats in winter, as well as ermines and lemmings, the latter apparently similar to our voles.
 The lemming (in the north) is associated with the legend of mass suicide; in reality, it migrates with the melting snow to feed, and many die crossing the lakes, but are mostly hunted by ermines and owls.

 Inseparable from Greenland, sled dogs have formed an unbreakable pair with the hunter for many centuries.
 "Give me winter, give me dogs and you can keep everything else," said Knud Rasmussen.
 However, beware: they are by no means pets as we think of them; they are first and foremost transport dogs.
 Without question, they are the purest, strongest and most authentic breed of Arctic sled dog.
 While malamutes are known as powerful trackers, samoyeds as affectionate and intelligent companions, and siberian huskies as the fastest, the Greenlandic breed is the only true draught and working breed.
 Their warm, thick coat comes in a variety of colors, from gray-white to brown-black.
 Its ears are short (to adapt to the cold), its head is small and its silhouette stocky and powerful.
 With the onset of the Arctic summer, dogs are no longer used, and for the most part they are tied up near houses, on the outskirts of towns like Ilulissat, or exiled to neighboring islands.
 Dogs are mainly present in Greenland north of the Arctic Circle, as they are not allowed south of the Circle (except in Tasiilaq).
-A number of tour operators organize dog-feeding excursions or, better still, winter excursions, including Ilulissat Tourist Nature, Tasiilaq Tours and Hotel Sisimiut & Tours.
+Several tour operators organize dog-feeding excursions, or even better, winter excursions, such as Ilulissat Adventure, Tasiilaq Tours and Hotel Sisimiut & Tours.
 In summer, dog sledding is only available on Disko Island with Sikuaput.

 Marine Mammals